bruceharrison1984/wiz-custom-file-hash-upload/README.md

 ## Steps
 - Download:
-  - File is downloaded via a `scannerSettings` request
+  - Current settings are retrieved via a `scannerSettings` request
     - A pre-signed download url is contained in `data.scannerSettings.customFileDetectionList.url`
 - Upload:
   - A new presigned url is created via a `requestScannerSettingsCustomFileDetectionListUpload` request